353words/looping/README.md

 32 }
 ```

-Listing 4 show a log handler.
+Listing 4 shows a log handler.
-One lines 11-13 you define the log message.
+On lines 11-13 you define the log message.
-One line 18 you start a "forever" loop, on line 20 you decode the next log message.
+On line 18 you start a "forever" loop, on line 20 you decode the next log message.
-On line 21 you start a switch statement, on line 22 you check for end of input and if so break on line 23.
+On line 21 you start a switch statement, on line 22 you check for the end of input and if so break on line 23.
 One line 24 you check for error and finally on line 27 you print the log message.

 If you run this code, it'll never terminate.